jordantroberts/ThermostatDotNet/README.md

 Alternatively, this program has been published to Azure <a href="https://thermostattestproject.azurewebsites.net/">here</a> :)

+*Update* My Azure free trial has ended :'( So to run the program please use steps 1 - 4 above :)

 ## How to test this program

 1. Follow steps 1 and 2 above.